rpardee/virtual_data_warehouse/change_proposals/demog_sogi.md

 -----------
 We propose to:

+  1. Deprecate/remove the existing **gender** variable.
-  1. change the definition of gender to hold *only* gender identity information (as of last ascertainment)
+  2. Add a new variable to hold *only* gender identity information (as of last ascertainment)
   2. add a new fields to hold:
     1. sex at birth
     2. sexual orientation (as of last ascertainment)